lealbaugh/jvns-redesign/source/_posts/2013-10-09-day-7-an-echo-server-in-clojure.markdown

 [lein-exec](https://github.com/kumarshantanu/lein-exec).

-This is the first step towards maybe writing a BitTorrent client in Clojure -- many other people are writing BitTorrent clients and really enjoying it, and I'm jealous.
+This is the first step towards maybe writing a BitTorrent client in Clojure -- many other people are writing BitTorrent client and really enjoying it, and I'm jealous.
 We'll see if it happens!